solidoss/solidframe/libraries/frame/ipc/README.md

 	* idempotent: will try resending the message until either successfully sent or, in case the message awaits a response, until a response was received.
 * By default, the IPC engine will try resend a message if not yet started to be sent.
 If a message started to be sent and the connection close will be rescheduled for sending ONLY if it is idempotent otherwise will be completed with error.

+### Planned
+* Support for buffer level compression.
+The library can compress (using a pluggable algorithm) a buffer before writing it on the socket.
+In future versions of the library the commpession will be adaptable.
+* Support SSL/TLS for ecrypted transport (using OpenSSL)

 ## TODO v2.0: